markjpjones/projects/yelp sentiment analysis/README.md

 ## Dataset Overview

-As mentioned previously, I chose to use review data from [Yelp](https://www.yelp.com/dataset) for this project and included the following pieces of information.
+As mentioned previously, I chose to use review data from [Yelp](https://www.yelp.com/dataset) for this project.
+This data set contained the following pieces of information:

 - **8,021,122** reviews
 - **209,393** businesses
 - **1,320,761** tips
 - **1,968,703** users

-The businesses contained in the datset reside in **10** metropolitan areas in North America.
+The businesses contained in the data set reside in **10** metropolitan areas in North America.

 The data is stored as five JSON files that provide details of businesses, users, reviews, tips and check-ins.
 The following diagram  shows how the different sets of data are related, with a description of each provided afterwards.